Shake 3, the new version of the compositing and visual effects software from Apple, is now available.

 Shake 3 also includes new features available for Mac OS X, Linux and IRIX customers, including film grain simulation and tracking on paint strokes.
 See our

-April 6 article
+April 6 article for details.

 Shake 3 is available immediately for Mac OS X, Linux, and IRIX.
 The Mac OS X version — with unlimited render licenses — has a suggested retail price of US$4,950.
 The same configuration for Linux and IRIX users is $9,900 with an annual maintenance costs of $1,485.
 Existing Shake for Linux, IRIX, and Windows customers have the option of doubling the number of their existing Shake licenses at no additional cost by migrating them to Shake on Mac OS X.